 Aesthetician Licensure and Education Information

-According to the U.S. Bureau of Labor Statistics (BLS), all 50 states require personal experience workers, including aestheticians, to obtain licensure in order to work in the industry (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), all but one state requires personal experience workers, including aestheticians, to obtain licensure in order to work in the industry (www.bls.gov).
 While licensing requirements vary from state to state, some education and experience is generally needed in order to take and pass licensing exams, according to the BLS.
 Aspiring aestheticians can get the training required for licensure by enrolling in certificate programs at beauty schools, career training institutes or community colleges.

 Certificate programs in aesthetics educate students fully in a variety of skin care procedures, as well as provide instruction in color theory, enabling students to become well-versed in selecting the ideal cosmetic or skin care products for specific skin tones.
 Students also learn about the uses and merits of various aesthetic products and styling tools.
 Applied instruction is part of most aesthetics certificate programs, which includes gaining hands-on experience by performing procedures on customers.